alsino/creative-applications-ml/README.md

 --

 ## Get started
-To run each code example, open your terminal, type in the following commands to download this repository and start a simple web-server (note: you will need to have python installed on your machine):
+To run each code example, open your terminal, type in the following commands:
 ```
 Clone this repository (folder)
 $ git clone https://github.com/alsino/creative-applications-ml.git